 The day starts at Harrington station, waiting for the train to the start point in St Bees.
 The weather is looking quite promising – clear and cold.
 Perfect for walking.

 In the far distance I can just see a cargo ship chugging up the Solway Firth.
 I take a quick look at a map on my phone to see where it might be going, but there aren’t any large ports up the Solway Firth that I can see, so I’ve no idea.
-There’s a website, MarineTraffic, that tells you where every ship is and where it’s going.
-I didn’t know about that at the time, and it’s doubtful whether I would have bothered finding out anyway, I just wasn’t that interested.
-There’s another website that tells you where all the aeroplanes are too, Flight Radar 24, that is equally not particularly interesting unless you’re into that sort of thing… give it a try!
+[Probably going to Silloth Docks.
+There’s a website, MarineTraffic, that tells you where every ship is and where it’s going, but I didn’t know about that at the time, and it’s doubtful whether I would have bothered finding out anyway, I just wasn’t that interested.
+There’s another website that tells you where all the aeroplanes are too, Flight Radar 24, that is equally not particularly interesting.]

 I get off the train at St Bees, and wander the half mile or so down to the coast.
 In the lovely sunny morning some people are dragging their dogs (who are more interested in pissing on the verges), and others dragging their horses (who are more interested in eating the verges).